elisemercury/difPy-dev/docs/faq.rst

    import difPy
    dif = difPy.build("C:/Path/to/Folder/")

-And then we can perform two different searches on the same difPy repository:
+And then we can perform two different searches on the same ``dif`` object:

 .. code-block:: python